LOOKING FOR AN EMERGENCY DENTIST IN PETERBOROUGH?

 As in any emergency, staying calm is important!
 Avoidance and diligence are often the best means of preventing an emergency – for example, by ensuring that mouth guards and head protection are used where appropriate, and by ensuring younger children do not put foreign objects in the mouth.
-If a dental emergency does present itself, quick thinking can prevent additional unnecessarydamage and costly dental restoration.
+If a dental emergency does present itself in Peterborough, quick thinking can prevent additional unnecessary damage and costly dental restoration.

 COMPLETELY AVULSED (KNOCKED- OUT) TOOTH